Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 Ryoko: OK, that’s very nice.
 I see.
 And uh, could you name a couple of places that you’ve been, uh, outside of Tokyo?

 Maruti: Oh yes, definitely.
 I have been to Okinawa once, and I really like that place.
 It’s really beautiful—the beaches of Okinawa, the culture of Okinawa, and all.
 The environment itself is really, really nice.
 I was there for almost 3-4 days and really enjoyed my stay there.
-Apart from that, I have been to Tsushima also, and several other places.
-I mean nearby Tokyo.
+Apart from that, I have been to Tsushima and several other places.
+I mean near Tokyo.

 Ryoko: I see, and I guess this is more of a personal question.
 Is it easy to raise your children here?
 I mean, Are your kids raised in Japanese or just in your native language?

-Maruti: Oh well, so, for me, I think, since Japan is becoming more globalized, so I thought I think it should also give more opportunity to my child to learn in the global environment. so he goes to an international school, the elder one, the younger one is too young to attend school.
+Maruti: Oh well, so, for me, I think, since Japan is becoming more globalized, I thought I think it should also give more opportunity to my child to learn in the global environment. so he goes to an international school, the elder one, the younger one is too young to attend school.
 I have two kids, by the way.
-The younger one is still two years.
+The younger one is still two years old.
 So, he is raising at home right now.

 Ryoko: Yeah, I see.
 I guess if you are in these international schools, it is easy to find your own community if you want to find other Indian friends or families.